dib-lab/2020-paper-sourmash-gather/manuscript.md

 \{ k(M) \cap k(G_n) \} $$

-This is the *minimum set covering* problem, for which there is a polynomial-time approximation [@doi:10.1007/978-0-387-30162-4_175].
+This is the *minimum set covering* problem, for which there is a polynomial-time approximation [@doi:10.1007/978-0-387-30162-4_175]:

 1. Initialize $C \leftarrow \emptyset$.
    Define $f(C) = \lvert \bigcup_{s \in C} s \rvert $
-2. Repeat until $f(C) = f(M \cap D)$
+2. Repeat until $f(C) = f(M \cap D)$:
    3. Choose $s \in G$ maximizing the contribution of the element $f(C \cup \{ s \}) - f(C)$
    4. Let $C \leftarrow C \cup \{ s \}$
 5. Return $C$

-This greedy algorithm iteratively subtracts k-mers belonging to the genome that has the largest estimated containment from the metagenome (ref alg above).
-This results in a progressive classification of the known k-mers in the metagenome to specific genomes, in rank order of number of contained hashes.[^equivalent]
+This greedy algorithm iteratively subtracts k-mers belonging to the genome that has the largest estimated containment from the metagenome, resulting in a progressive classification of the known k-mers in the metagenome to specific genomes.[^equivalent]

 [^equivalent]: In our current implementation in `sourmash`, when equivalent matches are available for a given rank, a match is chosen